Using Nettles for Seasonal Allergies

 I regularly contribute to a very cool health and wellness site called Foodtrients where I write about evidence-based nutrition topics and wanted to be sure to share this one about how I get through allergy season with 5 Ways to Benefit from Nettles.

 Nettles are also a source of vitamins A, B1, B2, B9, C, E, and K. In addition to containing vitamins, they are considered a rich source of minerals such as calcium, potassium, phosphorus, magnesium, iron, and zinc.
-Heat, either dry or wet, will neutralize the stinging part of this plant so it can be consumed in a variety of recipes and teas.
+Heat, will neutralize the stinging part of this plant so it can be consumed in a variety of recipes and teas.
 They are also used in powdered or supplement form for a variety of therapeutic treatments.

 Nature’s Allergy Remedy